OrionExplorer/data-view/README.md

 ---

-### ⚡ Billing Model

-Every model that can be queried via the API must define a **`billing`** property.
-This determines how many credits are deducted for data processing.

----

 ### 💡 **Billing Example**

 Consider the following scenario where a user uploads a document and later downloads the converted PDF file.